 Note: This list is not all-inclusive.
 In the event of uncertainty as to whether a particular change is significant enough to require your sponsoring agency's prior approval, questions should be referred to your grant and contract officer.

-- Change of PI or institution procedures
+- Change of PI or Institution Procedures and Relinquishing Statement Instructions

 Once a Principal Investigator (PI) has decided to leave the institution, a decision must be made as to whether or not Wayne State wishes to retain the project.
 If the project is to remain here, then someone else must be identified as the PI on the project.
 Different agencies have different requirements as to the notification and approval process to accomplish this.
 The appropriate Grant & Contract Officer should be notified to coordinate the change.